 Ways to migrate multiple email accounts to Office 365

 Your organization can migrate email to Office 365 from other systems.
 Your administrators can Migrate mailboxes from Exchange Server or Migrate email from another IMAP-enabled email system.
-And your users can Have users import their own email their own email, contacts, and other mailbox information to an Office 365 mailbox created for them.
-Your organization also can Work with a partner to migrate email to migrate email.
+And your users can import their own email, contacts, and other mailbox information to an Office 365 mailbox created for them.
+Your organization also can work with a partner to migrate email.

 Another option available to assist you with your email migration is FastTrack Center Benefit for Office 365.
 FastTrack specialists can help you plan and perform your migration.
 For more information, see Data Migration.